 Yes and no. The GoPro is an excellent action camera that can take a beating.
 Where it falls a bit is on the audio side.
 You’re also not going to have the image quality you’ll get out of a dedicated camera.
 Now, if your travels include a lot of hiking, swimming, diving, or a lot of activity in general, it’s a fantastic second camera.
 It can grab the shots you wouldn’t dare use another camera for thanks to its ruggedness.
 The GoPro or the Osmo Action can take a beating, shrug it off, and keep filming.
 If you’re heading to a spot where you need durability, then a GoPro or similar action camera is a must-have.

 The Best Compact Travel Cameras

 These are the only cameras on the list which truly fit in your pocket.
 While not as feature-packed as a mirrorless or DSLR camera, the point-and-shoot market has stepped up its game in recent years, packing an insane amount of features into the perfect size.
 You won’t be swapping out lenses, and if you need a grab-and-go setup, these won’t steer you wrong.

-Want the most feature-packed camera with a point-and-shoot footprint?
-The new Sony RX100 VI fills that role and then some.
+Want one of the most feature-packed cameras with a point-and-shoot footprint?
+The Sony RX100 VI fills that role and then some.
 It’s the successor to the RX100 V and is on its way to claiming the mantle as the best all-around travel camera.
 If you’re not a photographer, you can make the argument it is the best camera for the average person.